Winter Walking and Mountaineering: An Essential Kit List

 Compass

 In the ever-changing weather of the mountains, a reliable compass, such as the SILVA Exped, is indispensable for safe navigation.
 Over time, most compasses develop a bubble, which can make accurate navigation difficult, but SILVA's robust warranty ensures peace of mind.
-The Exped’s large, rubberized bezel is easy to handle even with bulky gloves, making it ideal for winter use.
+The Exped’s large, rubbersed bezel is easy to handle even with bulky gloves, making it ideal for winter use.
 Attaching your compass to your gear with a lanyard or cord is crucial in bad weather to prevent it from being dropped or blown away, and carrying a spare compass is always a smart move in challenging conditions.

 Maps